min2ha/ukwa-site/content/target/48686/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Article 50 case: AMs 'do not have to be legally consulted'

 The Supreme Court ruled that Welsh Assembly Members do not have to be legally consulted on the article 50 Brexit process